 Master's programme in Systems, Control and Robotics

-The Master’s programme is taught in English and involves team collaborations and projects emphasizing the academic and cultural diversity of the participants – with the collective aim of successful project management, problem solving and a hands-on approach to learning.
+The Master’s programme is taught in English and involves team collaborations and projects emphasising the academic and cultural diversity of the field.
 The coursework is based around four areas of focus: Robotics and Autonomous Systems (AS), Networked Control Systems (NC), Systems and Control Theory (SC) and Electric Energy Systems (ES).
-Students will be able to incorporate and use KTH’s strong ties with research and industry leaders for their thesis project in the second year, providing them with excellent career contacts.
+Students will be able to incorporate and use KTH’s strong ties with research and industry leaders for their thesis project in the second year, providing them with excellent career opportunities.